surender-eidiko/ciscospark-connector/demo/example-create-spark-room/README.md

 To create a room in connector properties select 'create rooms' operation and provide a room name in Title

 To run the demo open a browser and type http://localhost:8081/.
 It will trigger the flow.
+And you will see the below reply in the browser

+{

+"statusCode":"200","statusMessage":null,

+"id":"Y2lzY29zcGFyazovL3VzL1JPT00vODdjMGI0ZDAtOWYzMy0xMWU1LWFmNTQtODEyY2M0ZmM1YTNk",

+"title":"Mule Integration With Spark",

+"sipAddress":null,"created":"2015-12-10T11:45:37.437Z",

+"additionalProperties":{}

+}